 Parking in Salem can be challenging.
 The best option is parking at your hotel if you can.
 Check with the place you're staying to see if they have a parking lot.
-You can also find a run down of this information on my website by searching "which hotels in Salem, MA having parking?" in the search box in the side bar.
+You can also find a run down of this information on my website by searching "which hotels in Salem, MA having parking?" in the search bar at the bottom.